About Us

 Guy Stevens, son of well-known British comedy & character actor Ronnie Stevens, arrived in Switzerland jobless.
 Despite having decades of experience in show business he found no interest in his skill sets locally and during a bout of home-sickness decided to create regular, touring comedy club nights as a means to making a living for his new family, whilst sharing top quality English language laughs around the country at the same time.
 Founding a regular programme of authentic comedy club culture in Switzerland brought something brand new to the entertainment landscape and filled the (yawning!) gap that existed for professional English language entertainment in general, catering to both long and short term international residents and local anglophiles alike.

 From the first night in Zurich in May 2006 – and totalling 676 shows until the last in 2023 – the club grew into a landmark stage for top English‑speaking comedians.
-Audiences packed in to see standout acts including Eddie Izzard, Michael McIntyre, Trevor Noah, Dylan Moran, Simon Amstell, Alan Davies, Sarah Millican, Jim Jefferies, Russell Brand, Dara O’Briain, Arthur Smith, Paul Merton’s Impro Chums, Frankie Boyle, Richard Herring, Ari Shaffir, Ed Byrne, Russell Howard, Jimmy Carr, Matt Kirshen, Nina Conti, Kevin Bridges, Omid Djalili, Tom Rhodes, Ross Noble, Ardal O’Hanlon, Guy Pratt, Tommy Tiernan, Lucy Porter, Rich Hall, Josh Widdecombe, Daniel Sloss and the legendary punk poet John Cooper Clarke, to name just a few.
+Audiences packed in to see standout acts including Eddie Izzard, Michael McIntyre, Trevor Noah, Dylan Moran, Simon Amstell, Alan Davies, Sarah Millican, Jim Jefferies, Dara O’Briain, Sean Hughes, Arthur Smith, Paul Merton’s Impro Chums, Frankie Boyle, Richard Herring, Ari Shaffir, Ed Byrne, Russell Howard, Jimmy Carr, Matt Kirshen, Nina Conti, Kevin Bridges, Omid Djalili, Tom Rhodes, Ross Noble, Ardal O’Hanlon, Guy Pratt, Tommy Tiernan, Lucy Porter, Rich Hall, Josh Widdecombe, Daniel Sloss and the legendary punk poet John Cooper Clarke, to name just a few.

-A consistent, dedicated spotlight was always given to notable up-and-coming talent in the English speaking stand up comedy world, especially the new wave of non-native English speaking comics, such as Magnus Betner, Christian Shulte-Loh, Dag Soras, Henning Wehn, Francesco de Carlo, Luca Cupani, Sofie Hagen and others, who were championed as part of regular line-ups as early as 2008.
+A consistent, dedicated spotlight was always given to notable up-and-coming talent in the English speaking stand up comedy world, especially the new wave of non-native English speaking comics, such as Magnus Betner, Christian Shulte-Loh, Dag Soras, Henning Wehn, Francesco de Carlo, Luca Cupani, Sofie Hagen and others, who were all championed as part of regular line-ups as early as 2008.
 With Swiss comics Thomas Wiesel, Noman Hosni, Nathanaël Rochat and Javier Garcia amongst them.

-Before long, several paid entry open mics and hobby comic-focused ‘comedy nights’ emerged, with accompanying media coverage – some of which directly contradicted its previous reporting.
-It became evident that the self-proclaimed ‘comedians’ behind these efforts, and those either pulling their strings from afar, or im Schatten (in the shadows) locally, were not genuine in their comedic pursuits or in any claimed intention to support the platform’s growth.
+Before long, paid-entry open mics and hobby-comic-focused ‘comedy nights’ also emerged with accompanying media coverage – some of which was in direct contradiction to its previous reporting.
+It became evident that the self-proclaimed ‘comedians’ behind these efforts, and those pulling their strings from afar, or im Schatten (in the shadows) locally, were not genuine in their comedic pursuits or in any claimed intention to support the platform’s growth.
+Disrupting the established club shows and dividing the increasingly developed and integrated audiences by ‘flooding the zone’ with stand up comedy karaoke under several ‘brands’, despite there being no public demand for them.

 The last International Comedy Club show in Switzerland was on May 26 2023 at Mascotte in Zurich.